cduchicela/Connect-Four/README.md

     c) input: python connectFour.py

-3) If using terminal, please input numbers with quotation marks as follows: "1" or "2", rather than just 1 or 2.
+3) If using Terminal, please input numbers with quotation marks as follows: "1" or "2", rather than just 1 or 2.

 4) Enjoy and Welcome to Connect Four!